MegaDarken/Crossword-standalone/README.md

 "-l" or "--list" followed by the relative filename of list of words you want to use, by default this is "wordQuestions.txt".

+"-o" or "--output" followed by the filename you want the append the output to, by default the output is written to stdout, the terminal.

 "-r" or "--random", by default the longest words in a list are attempted first to optimize for table coverage.
 Give this arg to enable randomization.

 "-d" or "--deterministic", by default randomization uses external data but this makes replication less feasible.
 Give this arg to have consistent starting conditions.